Skip to content

 Ancient Egyptian Symbols

-Ankh is one of the most prominent ancient Egyptian symbols found on temple walls and other iconic monuments.
-It has the shape of a key with a loop on the top, representing life and immortality.
+Ankh is among the most prominent ancient Egyptian symbols on temple walls and other iconic monuments.
+It is shaped like a key with a loop on the top, representing life and immortality.
 Egyptians often refer to it as the Key of the Nile and, sometimes, the Key of Life.
 This Egyptian symbol is still used in Egypt today, crafting keychains and other objects.

 2. Wadjet Eye or Eye of Horus – Symbol of Protection and Health